tessercat/daoistic-book/daodejing/01/notes.md

 I'm pretty sure this poem
-is about the process of
+is about the subtle process of describing the indescribable.

-describing the indescribable,
+I should say up front
-so word choices flow from there.
+that many of my word and grammar choices are sometimes ... debatable, to say the least, but I want my interpretation to be as pithy and patterned as possible in English as the original is in Chinese.

 This poem introduces
 the important term 玄,